Dhafx/Vehicle-Detection-Project/README.md

 This project is made  focuses on detecting vehicles using the YOLOv8 model and tracking them with sort algorithm.
 This project was created as part of a selection task for an internship at Widya Robotics.

 ## Setup
+1. **Python Version**: This program is developed using Python 3.11.

-1. **Install Dependencies**: Ensure you have all the necessary Python packages installed.
+2. **Install Dependencies**: Ensure you have all the necessary Python packages installed.
    ```
     pip install -r requirements.txt
     ```